-- 1. A statement that the primary function of an institution of higher education is the discovery, improvement, transmission, and dissemination of knowledge by means of research, teaching, discussion, and debate.
-This statement shall provide that, to fulfill this function, the institution must strive to ensure the fullest degree of intellectual freedom and free expression. - 2.
-A statement that it is not the proper role of the institution to shield individuals from speech protected by the First Amendment, including, without limitation, ideas and opinions they find unwelcome, disagreeable, or even deeply offensive. - 3.
-That students and faculty have the freedom to discuss any problem that presents itself, as the First Amendment permits and
+(A) A statement that the primary function of an institution of higher education is the discovery, improvement, transmission, and dissemination of knowledge by means of research, teaching, discussion, and debate.
+This statement shall provide that, to fulfill this function, the institution must strive to ensure the fullest degree of intellectual freedom and free expression.

-within the limits of reasonable viewpoint

-- and content-neutral restrictions on time,

-place, and manner of expression that are

-consistent with this act and that are necessary

-to achieve a significant institutional interest;

-provided that these restrictions are clear,

-published, and provide ample alternative

-means of expression.
-Students and faculty

-shall be permitted to assemble and engage in

-spontaneous expressive activity as long as such

-activity is not unlawful and does not materially

-and substantially disrupt the functioning of the

-institution, subject to the requirements of this

-subsection.
+(B) A statement that it is not the proper role of the institution to shield individuals from speech protected by the First Amendment, including, without limitation, ideas and opinions they find unwelcome, disagreeable, or even deeply offensive.

+(C) Students and faculty have the freedom to discuss any problem that presents itself, as the First Amendment permits and within the limits of reasonable viewpoint- and contentneutral restrictions on time, place, and manner of expression that are consistent with this act and that are necessary to achieve a compelling institutional interest; provided that these restrictions are clear, published, and provide ample alternative means of expression.
+Students and faculty shall be permitted to assemble and engage in spontaneous expressive activity as long as such activity is not unlawful and does not materially and substantially disrupt the functioning of the institution, subject to the requirements of this subsection.

-- 4. Any person lawfully present on campus may protest or demonstrate there.
-Such statement shall make clear that protests and demonstrations that infringe upon the rights of others to engage in or listen to expressive activity shall not be permitted and shall be subject to sanction.
-This does not prohibit professors or other instructors from maintaining order in the classroom. - 5.
-That the campuses of the institution are open to any speaker whom students, student groups, or members of the faculty have invited. - 6.
-That the public areas of campuses of the institution are traditional public forums, open on the same terms to any speaker. - 7.
-The policy shall include a range of disciplinary sanctions for anyone under the jurisdiction of the institution who interferes with the free expression of others.
+(D) Any person lawfully present on campus may protest or demonstrate there.
+Such statement shall make clear that protests and demonstrations that materially and substantially infringe upon the rights of others to engage in or listen to expressive activity shall not be permitted and shall be subject to sanction.
+This does not prohibit professors or other instructors from maintaining order in the classroom.

+(E) The public areas of campuses of the institution are traditional public forums, open on the same terms to any speaker.